IgorJs2/Copybook-Site/README.md

 - Install dependencies

 ```
-npm run install
+npm run modules
 ```

-- Go to /server/config/production.json and set your MongoURI
+- Go to /server/config/default.json and set your MongoURI

 - Run site by command